Azure/AzureML-NLP/README.md

 ## Requirements
 * **Dataset** - Amazon Dataset is used - the details are explained below.
+* **AML Workspace** - This work is optimized for Azure Machine Learning, therefore you need to have an active Azure Subscription (free subscription works as well) and an Azure Machine Learning Workspace.
 * **AML Computes** - The training requires a GPU based compute.
 Ideally, an [NC6_V3](https://learn.microsoft.com/en-us/azure/virtual-machines/ncv3-series) which contains an [NVidia Tesla V100](https://www.nvidia.com/en-gb/data-center/tesla-v100/).
 After the training step, a CPU based [AML Cluster](https://learn.microsoft.com/en-us/azure/machine-learning/v1/how-to-create-attach-compute-cluster?tabs=python#what-is-a-compute-cluster) could be used for registration and deployment steps.
 * **Managed Endpoint** - The model is deployed as an online [Managed Endpoint](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-managed-online-endpoints?tabs=azure-cli) to serve incoming requests.